Famed Sherpa climber helps Nepal kids reach greater heights

 By the age of 12 he was working on climbing expeditions.
 At age 30, he summited Everest for the first time.
 He repeated the feat almost every year after, going on to become one of Everest's greatest guides and earning the nickname "Super Sherpa."

 When he retired in 2011, he jointly held the record for having climbed the 8,850-meter (29,035-foot) peak 21 times with fellow Sherpa Phurba Tashi.
-Another Sherpa, Kami Rita, would go on to break the record and on May 15 reached the summit for the 23rd time.
+Another Sherpa, Kami Rita, now holds the record alone, having reached the summit 24 times, two of them this season.

 "Everyone said 21 was a good number," Sherpa noted of the timing for his retirement, which fulfilled a longstanding promise to his wife.